wanglin2/mind-map-docs/src/en/start/introduction.md

 ## License

 [MIT](https://github.com/wanglin2/mind-map/blob/main/LICENSE).
 You can use it for commercial purposes without retaining the copyright statement of 'mind-map'.
 If you don't want to keep it, you can contact the author.

+If you are in Hangzhou, you are also welcome to come and see me.